juniorsundarCasual/TGT/vault/volume-4.chapter-253.md

 "What's going on here," the woman asked the person at the periphery of the crowd surrounding the field, when suddenly the voice of a youth pierced through the hubbub.

 "Senior Brother Royce!
-Please act with the behaviour befitting a gentleman and confess to Senior Sister Magi if your transgressions.
+Please act with the behaviour befitting a gentleman and confess to Senior Sister Maddi if your transgressions.
 She deserves better, and you know it," the youth declared with vigour.

 "And why do I need to do that?
 She knew what she was getting into when she accepted my advances," a much elder voice, with the gravelly texture characterised by a man in his mid- to late-thirties, scoffed.
 "Besides, boy, I hope you know who you're challenging."

 The youth didn't respond and readily entered a combat ready stance.
-Marie already knew who these two were as she'd seen them in the vision pertaining to the woman guiding her, who happened to have a last name Magi.
-Marie turned to her left, to look at Mage Magi's reaction, but she was no longer there.
-While Marie was musing over the spectacle, Mage Magi had already arrived on stage.
+Marie already knew who these two were as she'd seen them in the vision pertaining to the woman guiding her, who happened to have a last name Maddi.
+Marie turned to her left, to look at Mage Maddi's reaction, but she was no longer there.
+While Marie was musing over the spectacle, Mage Maddi had already arrived on stage.

-"Senior Sister Magi!"
-The youth called out with a longing sparkle flashing past his puppy-dog eyes.
+"Senior Sister Maddi!"
+The youth called out with a longing sparkle flashing past his eyes.

-"Magi," the other man, Mage Royce, grunted.
-"Call of your barking dog this instant before it loses a leg or two!"
+"Maddi," the other man, Mage Royce, grunted.
+"Call of your pup this instant before it loses a leg or two!"

-"Did you just say that I 'knew what I was getting into'?"
-Mage Magi said with a dangerous growl that caused the bombastic man to shrink lightly.
+"Did you just say that I 'knew' what I was getting into?"
+Mage Maddi said with a dangerous growl that caused the bombastic man to shrink lightly.

 "W-Well-"

 "We cannot just call off a spar once it's been initiated.
-That is the rule of the sect, and you know it," Mage Magi shot back without letting the man continue.
+That is the rule of the sect, and you know it," Mage Maddi shot back without letting the man continue.
 A venomous grin started to cut across Mage Royce's face.
 Although he and the boy were in similar realms, he had experience on his side.
 The annoying genius of a boy was advancing quickly, but he was still green in combat.

-"BUT, the rules also state that a combatant may switch with another willing participant under the condition that the replacement is willing to place their own honour on the line based on the outcome of the spar," Mage Magi continued with a smirk.
+"BUT, the rules also state that a combatant may switch with another willing participant under the condition that the replacement is willing to place their own honour on the line based on the outcome of the spar," Mage Maddi continued with a smirk.

 "Shay-Hade!"
-Mage Magi turned to the ebony-skinned youth and demanded, "Tag me in."
+Mage Maddi turned to the ebony-skinned youth and demanded, "Tag me in."

 "B-But Senior Sister-"

-"Don't argue with me," Mage Magi interjected with a murderous screech.
+"Don't argue with me," Mage Maddi interjected with a murderous screech.
 "Training this sex-obsessed cretin to think with his brains for once is my responsibility as a senior of the Sect.
 We don't want the newbies to turn out like this, do we?"

 "No Ma'am," Shay-Hade bellowed with a smile before declaring his replacement and jumping off the stage.